If You Can’t Say Anything Nice…

 As my very wise father used to say…

-If you have nothing nice to say, it's best to not say anything at all.
+If you have nothing nice to say, don’t say anything at all.

 Abrasive thoughts that are unspoken have a way of evaporating without a trace.
 But once you’ve said something nasty aloud, it persists — not just in your mind, but in the minds of your friends and loved ones.